UK Emissions Trading Scheme (ETS)

 Not all aircraft operators must participate.
-Only those who exceed the exemption threshold that we already know from EU ETS (see De minimis thresholds below) and who have at least one flight falling under the UK ETS scope.
+Only those who are above the applicable exemption threshold and who have at least one flight falling under the UK ETS scope.
 The exemption threshold is different depending on whether you have an AOC or not.

-If you have an AOC, you are exempt if your annual emissions from full scope flights are below 10,000 t CO2 or if you have fewer than 243 full scope flights per period for three consecutive four-month periods.
+If you have an AOC, you are below the exemption threshold if your full scope emissions are below 10,000 t CO2 or if the number of full scope flights is below 243 per period for three consecutive four-month periods.

 Aircraft and Flight Exemptions